-When you are looking for an apartment there are all kids of rent affordability calculators out there.
-Sadly, most of them are wrong by our standards.
+When you are looking for an apartment, there are all kinds of rent affordability calculators out there.
+Sadly, most of them fall short of our standards.
 We will get into that shortly.
-When you are figuring out your monthly rental calculation you need to take into a few things that just aren’t seen on other rent calculators.
-So let’s dive into what you need and then you can fill out the rent calculator at the bottom and get a better grasp on your finances.
+When you are figuring out your monthly rental calculation, you need to consider a few things that just aren’t seen on other rent calculators.
+Let’s dive into what you need, and then you can fill out the rent calculator at the bottom and get a better grasp of your finances.

-Most of the other calculators use your gross income and take your debts into account.
-From there they use a percentage of your gross income and less any monthly debt payments to get your monthly rent amount.
+Most of the other calculators use your gross monthly income and take your debts into account.
+From there, they use a percentage of your gross income and less any monthly debt payments to get your monthly rent amount.

-This is a good start but, in my opinion it misses the mark.
+This is a good start, but, in my opinion, those other income on rent calculators miss the mark.

 The rule of 40

-The quick calculation most other sites use is the rule of forty.
-They take your gross income, and then divide it by 40.
+The quick calculation most other rent budget calculators use is the rule of forty.
+Using this rule of thumb, they take your gross annual income and then divide it by 40.
 That gives you your monthly rent amount.
 So if you are making $40,000 a year, then your rent can be $1,000 a month.

 $40,000 = $1,000/ month